cdutboy928/notes/git/git.md

         koke     git://github.com/koke/grit.git (push)
         origin   git@github.com:mojombo/grit.git (fetch)
         origin   git@github.com:mojombo/grit.git (push)
 This means that we can pull contributions from any of these users pretty easily.
-We may additionally have permissin to push to one or more of these, though we can't tell that here.
+We may additionally have permission to push to one or more of these, though we can't tell that here.
 Notice that these remotes use a variety of protocols; we'll cover more about this in Getting Git on a server.
 #### Adding Remote Repositories
 We've mentioned and given some demonstrations of how the `git clone` command implicitly adds the `origin` remote for you.
 Here's how to add a new remote explicitly.
 To add a new remote Git repository as a shortname you can reference easily, run `git remote add <shortname> <url>`: